Cities fit for climate change

 Objective and activities

-The project aims to support cities in tackling the challenges presented by climate change.
-It advises city governments on how to adapt their development plans (land-use plans and binding development plans), urban development strategies, and urban design ideas etc. and put them into practice in a way that creates cities fit for climate change.
-Cities need to take into account new risk like increased flood hazards, for example by creating runoff and retention systems.
-The project analyses and processes existing concepts for resilient and low-emission urban development.
-Selected cities in India, Chile and South Africa are supported in developing their climate-sensitive strategies and their own financing options.
-Furthermore, they are able to communicate their experiences at international events and debates.
-The project supports the Habitat III process aimed at creating a new urban agenda, among other initiatives.
+The project supported cities in tackling the challenges presented by climate change.
+It advised city governments on how to adapt their development plans (land-use plans and binding development plans), urban development strategies, and urban design ideas etc. and put them into practice in a way that creates cities fit for climate change.
+Cities needed to take into account new risk like increased flood hazards, for example by creating runoff and retention systems.
+The project analysed and processes existing concepts for resilient and low-emission urban development.
+Selected cities in India, Chile and South Africa were supported in developing their climate-sensitive strategies and their own financing options.
+Furthermore, they were able to communicate their experiences at international events and debates.
+The project supported the Habitat III process aimed at creating a new urban agenda, among other initiatives.

 State of implementation/results